awesome-archive/techlead/README_EN.md

 ![TKI Strategy](https://phodal.github.io/techlead/images/tki-stratery.jpg)

 Negotiations are divided into **soft negotiation, hard negotiation, and principled negotiation**.
-For Principled Negotiation**:
+For Principled Negotiation:

 1. Maximize overall interests (pursue common goals and interests behind both parties)
 2. Be good at creating an open, fair and just competitive situation (with a win-win goal)